xformerfhs/ngramcounter/README.md

 `utf16` can be used as a synonym for `utf16le`.

-On Windows systems files a normally `Windows 1252` encoded.
+On Windows systems files are normally `Windows 1252`-encoded.
+Windows also uses `UTF-16LE` encoding.
+Some files may be `UTF-8`-encoded.

 Linux systems normally use `UTF-8`.

+There is no way to know what the encoding is.
+It has to be specified by the user.

 ## Contact